-- 8.29 The enforcement and sanctions open to the Licensing Committee are set out in the Licensing Act 2003 and associated regulations. - 8.30 BCP Council has established a Memorandum of Understanding (MOU) with Dorset Police and other enforcing authorities.
+- 8.29 The enforcement and sanctions open to the Licensing Committee are set out in the Licensing Act 2003 and associated regulations. - 8.30 The Licensing Authority has established a Memorandum of Understanding (MOU) with Dorset Police and other enforcing authorities.
 This agreement assists officers to prioritise efforts to tackle 'problem' and 'high-risk' premises and forms the basis of an intelligence led approach.
 In respect of premises which are shown to be well maintained and managed a 'lighter' approach will be applied. - 8.31 All inspections and enforcement procedures are carried out in accordance with the MOU to ensure that it is effective, well targeted and contributes to economic progress.
-The Council uses a graduated approach to enforcement in order to achieve compliance. - 8.32 BCP Council will process personal information in accordance with the Data Protection Act 2018.
+The Licensing Authority uses a graduated approach to enforcement in order to achieve compliance. - 8.32 The Licensing Authority will process personal information in accordance with the Data Protection Act 2018.
 The personal details provided by applicants will be held on a database and where the law allows, may be shared with other departments within the Council to update details they hold.
-BCP Council may also be required to disclose personal information to third parties (such as the Police, Department for Work and Pensions, Immigration Enforcement, or the National Fraud Initiative) for the purposes of preventing or detecting crime or apprehending or prosecuting offenders. - 8.33 When judged necessary to do so, authorised officers of BCP Council and other responsible authorities will undertake unannounced inspections or test purchase visits to licensed premises in order to ensure compliance with the provisions of the 2003 Act and any other associated legislation.

-8.34 BCP Council will receive, from time to time, reports from its officers on any formal enforcement proceedings instigated against licence holders in relation to offences under the 2003 Act.
+The Licensing Authority may also be required to disclose personal information to third parties (such as the Police, Department for Work and Pensions, Immigration Enforcement or the National Fraud Initiative) for the purposes of preventing or detecting crime or apprehending or prosecuting offenders. - 8.33 When judged necessary to do so, authorised officers of the Licensing Authority and other responsible authorities will undertake unannounced inspections or test purchase visits to licensed premises in order to ensure compliance with the provisions of the 2003 Act and any other associated legislation. - 8.34 The Licensing Authority will receive, from time to time, reports from its officers on any formal enforcement proceedings instigated against licence holders in relation to offences under the 2003 Act.